 Across the nation, prosecutors and drug enforcement agents have worked to take a hard line against drugs.
 From the “Just Say No” slogan of the 1980’s to law enforcement education programs such as DARE (Drug Abuse Resistance Education), many people look to awareness to solve drug problems.

 Unfortunately, more are simply interested in punitive measures, with punishments that are much more severe than the crime.
 For this reason, it is imperative that those charged with drug possession in Washington DC seek legal representation from an experienced drug lawyer.
 The situation is even more serious if you have been charged with drug distribution or possession with intent.
-Visit the following link if you are seeking information on other kinds of drug violations in DC.

 Drug Possession Defense in DC